The wise man's tools are analogies and puzzles.

 Mearing: What is this, the silent treatment?

 Ironhide: We've seen that and this is not that.
 Prime MAKE SOMETHING OF YOURSELF, (thumps the hood of Prime's cab), he's pissed.

 - In What a Trip, Amber Brown, Amber Brown subjects her best friend Justin Daniels to this after he splashes her in the pool and otherwise gets on her nerves, but he soon manages to get her to forgive him.

-- In Ben And Me, Amos refuses to talk to Ben at all after the kite-flying incident.
+- In Ben and Me, Amos refuses to talk to Ben at all after the kite-flying incident.
 Given how badly it affected him to stay on a kite in the middle of a thunderstorm, it's pretty understandable.